 Maximum capacity for each tournament is 100 boats.
 Teams that register after the 100-boat capacity has been reached will be put on a waiting list.
 You will be notified immediately via email if you have been added to the waiting list.

 ABT 100 tournaments are open to ALL anglers.
-Teams with a professional angler (Bassmaster Elite Series anglers, FLW Tour anglers, or MLF anglers) are allowed one professional angler and one amateur.
+Teams with a professional angler (Bassmaster Elite Series Anglers, FLW Tour Anglers, or Major League Fishing Anglers (Bass Pro Tour), and the National Professional Fishing League are allowed one professional angler and one amateur.

 Any angler entering an ABT 100 event who is under 18 years of age must have the signature of a parent or legal guardian in the provided space on the official entry form.

-Each contestant that voluntarily participates in any ABT event or ABT 100 event voluntarily agrees to submit and subject himself/herself to a polygraph exam.
+Each contestant who voluntarily participates in any ABT event or ABT 100 event voluntarily agrees to submit and subject himself/herself to a polygraph exam.

-All ABT 100 events are team events, although a contestant may fish alone as a single person team.
-If a contestant chooses to fish as a single-person team, the ABT 100 reserves the right to place an observer in the boat at any given event, and further reserves the right to issue a polygraph at any given event.
-Any contestant who refuses to voluntarily submit to a polygraph exam will be disqualified from said event at the sole and absolute discretion of the tournament director.
+All ABT 100 events are team events, although a contestant may fish alone as a single-person team.
+If a contestant chooses to fish as a single-person team, the ABT 100 reserves the right to place an observer in the boat at any given event, and further reserves the right to issue a polygraph exam at any given event.
+Any contestant who refuses to voluntarily submit to a polygraph exam shall be disqualified from said event at the sole and absolute discretion of the tournament director.